 Health Science Major Declaration and Advising Requirements

 No walk-in advising is available in the Health Sciences Center.
 Individual advising appointments are available in the Health Sciences Center offices only after student has attended a workshop.
 Any student interested in Health Science as their major must attend a mandatory workshop.
 Reservations are required.
 Workshops are offered in the fall and spring semesters only.
 Plan accordingly.
-Email Jennifer Jimenez at firstname.lastname@example.org for a copy of the Fall 2015 workshop schedule.
+Email Jennifer Jimenez at email@example.com to register for a Health Science workshop.

 Please e-mail Traci Thompson at firstname.lastname@example.org for her walk-in advising availability.